Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.0 =
+* Feature: Now supports Internationalization and translation.
+* Maintenance: Restructured libraries and renamed files and classes for better organization.
+* Maintenance: Rebuilt admin notice class for supportability and improved performance.
+* Manitenance: Reorganized main module for understandability.
+* Maintenance: General code clean-up and redundancy removal.

 = 2.4 =
 * Feature: Use the WooCommerce currency formatting settings.